Driscoll’s Friends and Supporters

 Good Book Company

 The Good Book Company in the UKis another friend and supporter of Mark Driscoll.
 Chief executive of the Good Book Company, Tim Thornborough, was a member of the organising committee of the London Men’s Convention that invited Mark Driscoll to preach at the Royal Albert Hall, London, in May 2011.
 Although the Good Book Company has a reputation for promoting sound evangelical literature, they have consistently promoted Driscoll’s books in the UK.
-Despite the furore surrounding the publication of Real Marriage (2012), the Good Book Company not only promotes the book, but has posted Mark Driscoll’s promotional video on their website.
+Despite the furore surrounding the publication of Real Marriage (January, 2012), the Good Book Company promoted the book, and posted Mark Driscoll’s promotional video on their website.

 Here is the Good Book Company’s promotional material.